Trap–neuter–return: Advantages and disadvantages

 Various studies and arguments have been presented both in support of and in opposition to free-roaming cats and TNR.

 Purported reductions in population over time

+In general, trap-neuter-release programs are not effective at reducing the population of feral cats, because the rates of trapping necessary to stop population growth are usually unattainable in real world conditions.

 Some long-term studies have claimed or been cited to show that TNR is effective in stopping reproduction and reducing the population over time, but the methodology, analysis and conclusions of some of these studies have been called into question.
 Reviews of these studies, as well as mathematical models of population growth, have shown that TNR colonies only decrease in population where cats experience very high rates of permanent removal (of at least 50% of the colony cats per year, such as by a combination of adoption and euthanasia), combined with high sterilization rates, and low rates of immigration of new cats into the colony.
 Unless all of these conditions are met, TNR colonies will not decrease in size over time.